Best Bitcoin Wallet UK – Top Wallets Compared

 Alternatively, if you want to the convenience of being able to access your Bitcoin on the move, then the Coinbase wallet app is likely to be more up your street.
 You can download the wallet onto your Android or iOS phone free of charge.
 The wallet is backed by heaps of security features – including two-factor authentication.
 This requires you to enter a code that is sent to your mobile phone before you can access your Bitcoin wallet.

 Other security features include a withdrawal time-lock and email confirmation when you attempt to access your wallet with a new IP address.
 On top of Bitcoin, the Coinbase wallet also supports Bitcoin Cash Ethereum, Ethereum Classic, Litecoin, and all ERC-20 tokens.
-Additionally, and much like eToro, the Coinbase allows you to buy, sell, and trade cryptocurrencies via the wallet app.
+Additionally, Coinbase allows you to buy, sell, and trade cryptocurrencies via the wallet app.

 Your money is at risk.